Dr. Steven D. Krause

 - “MOOCs and Basic Writing,” presented at “Open Futures?
 Basic Writing, Access, and Technology: Council on Basic Writing Pre-Conference Workshop,” Conference on College Composition and Communication, March 19, 2014

-Graduate Courses at EMU include: Writing 596: Teaching Composition at the College Level; Writing 621: Research in Theory and Practice in Writing; Writing 517: Topics in the Teaching of Writing: Rhetoric and Culture of Cyberspace; Writing 516: Computers and Writing, Theory and Practice; and Writing 505: Rhetoric of Science and Technology.
+Graduate Courses at EMU include: Writing 621: Research in Theory and Practice in Writing; Writing 596: Teaching Composition at the College Level; English 527: Writing Digital Media; Writing 516: Computers and Writing, Theory and Practice; and Writing 505: Rhetoric of Science and Technology.

 Courses at SOU included: English 495/595: Topics in Film: Movies about Movies; English 300: Introduction to Literary Criticism; Writing 450/550: Writing as a Profession; Writing 227: Technical Writing and Editing; and Core 101, 102, and 103: The First Year Colloquium.